yunji-seo/spring25/README.md

 ## Communication

 All students should join the class' Ed Discussion: [edstem.org/us/join/QBybhC](https://edstem.org/us/join/QBybhC).
-Major announcements will be made on there.
-We encourage you to make your posts asking for help public as other students may have similar questions.
+We encourage you to make your posts public as other students may have similar questions.
 If you need to contact us about a private matter, please make a private Ed post.

+## Submissions

+Students should make a PR to this repository every week with the project they made that week.
+There'll be a corresponding folder, eg. `week1`.
+Final projects should be submitted as a GitHub repository.

 ## Requirements